 |Foliage:||Dark Green, brilliant orange to scarlet fall color|

 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites|

-The Pink buds of Magnolia Centennial Blush open to incredibly full and wonderfully fragrant pale pink flowers in spring.
+The Blush Pink buds of Magnolia Centennial Blush Trees open to incredibly full and wonderfully fragrant pale pink flowers in spring.
 Centennial Blush Magnolia is a prolific bloomer with flower buds formed at almost every node on the branches.
 Attractive green foliage on an interesting branching structure follows in the summer turning yellow to bronze in fall.
-Centennial Blush is perfectly suited for small urban gardens.
+Centennial Blush Magnolias are perfectly suited for small urban gardens.

 Tolerant of a variety of soils and exposures